-Dampness, rot and infestation

-Repair category 1

-Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+Dampness, rot and infestation Repair category 1 Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+It is noted that previous damp treatment work has been carried out.
+It is assumed that all relevant documentation/guarantees are available for transfer.

 Chimney stacks

 Repair category 2

-Notes Some weathered masonry evident.
+Notes Some weathering/worn render evident to chimney heads.